 My head goes like: If these people only knew how headhunters are desperate to find the right candidates just to have a closed deal for the month or two, then they would not feel discouraged at all.

 That’s why I need you to go back to number one and learn a LOT of skills.
 The world needs people who have this passion for learning.
 And I promise you that if you do learn these skills (skills that are valuable in the market), you’ll land a job in no time.

 6. Sometimes You’re Damn Good, You’re Just Not What They’re Looking For.

 What do I happen to mean by this?
 Well, in companies, we have what we call culture-fit.
 Companies have different cultures too like different countries.
 Think of Apple.

-They’re not really after those seasoned professionals but they’re after people who were insanely great at what they did and has the solid understanding of the latest technology so they’d be able to help Apple to innovate and build their future tech products.
+They’re not really after those seasoned professionals but they’re after people who are insanely great at what they do and has the solid understanding of the latest technology so they’d be able to help Apple to innovate and build their future tech products.

 You may have a different talent.
 Maybe you gravitate more on selling, communication, and the like.
 You’re not tech-savvy.
 And you applied for Apple.
 It doesn’t mean that you’re not good and your skills are of waste.
 It’s just that you’re not the right fit for Apple.